-On-site compliance audits are required to meet state and federal Environmental Protection Agency standards, this is another service that can be provided by AMP staff.
-In a detailed look at the member community’s operations, staff members will audit both records and the municipal electric system’s physical plant to ensure they meet EPA requirements.
+On-site compliance audits are required to meet state and federal Environmental Protection Agency standards, this is another service that can be provided by AMP.
+In a detailed look at the member community’s operations, AMP will audit both records and the municipal electric system’s physical plant to ensure they meet EPA requirements.

-Staff members can also work with member communities on spill planning and prevention.
-Services include detailed planning for prevention and containment of oil spills, spill response training of member personnel and management of PCBs.
+AMP can also offer member communities assistance on spill planning and prevention.
+Services include detailed planning for prevention and containment of oil spills, spill response training of member personnel and management of polychlorinated biphenyls (PCBs).

-AMP provides assistance on power sitting studies, including the required air monitoring report, environmental project management, and analysis of proposed environmental laws and regulations.
+AMP provides assistance on power siting studies, including the required air monitoring report, environmental project management, and analysis of proposed environmental laws and regulations.